ateeqdev/web3_of_the_day/README.md

 I learn blockchain and journal a subset of what I learned in a day here

-#### March 16, 2022 (Day 72): Solidity: Why 0xFF in Create2
+#### March 17, 2022 (Day 73): Solidity: Verify Signature

-0xFF parameter is a constant to prevent collision with CREATE opcode
+Trying to implement the VerifySignature smart contract.
+The source code can be found in src folder

 #### March 15, 2022 (Day 71): Solidity: Create2

 Contract address can be precomputed, before the contract is deployed, using create2

 #### March 14, 2022 (Day 70): Solidity 0.8.10: Gas Comparison of increment

 Gas required: `++count;` < `count++;` < `count = count + 1;` < `count += 1;`

 #### March 13, 2022 (Day 69): Solidity: assembly